En la Ciudad de la Furia: Music video

 The music video, which was directed by Alfredo Lois, was photographed in ambient black and white.
-Filmed in Buenos Aires, Argentina (that appears to be "the city of fury" mentioned in the lyrics) shows several downtown areas and buildings and people moving in that landscape.
+Filmed in Buenos Aires (that appears to be "the city of fury" mentioned in the lyrics), it shows several downtown areas and buildings and people moving in that landscape.

 The story revolves around an ordinary man who walks among the crowd, plagued by the conflicts created by urban life.
 This man is shown locked in a cage as a metaphor for being unable to escape from his issues.
-At the end of the video the locked up man turns out to be Cerati, then the full band appears, all playing in the same cage.
+At the end of the video the locked-up man turns out to be Cerati, then the full band appears, all playing in the same cage.

 Notable live performances

 The song has been played in most of the concerts by the band.
-One of the most significant performances was as the opening song of the last concert (El Último Concierto) by Soda Stereo on September 20, 1997, having a strong, distinctive final guitar solo.
+One of the most significant performances was as the opening song of the last concert (El Último Concierto) by Soda Stereo on 20 September 1997, having a strong, distinctive final guitar solo.

-In the presentation at the MTV studios in Miami on September 25, 1996, recorded as the live album Comfort y Música Para Volar, the band completely changed the original version, with a blues style, being much slower and complex musically.
+In the presentation at the MTV studios in Miami on 25 September 1996, recorded as the live album Comfort y Música Para Volar, the band completely changed the original version, with a blues style, being much slower and complex musically.
 This performance had Colombian singer Andrea Echeverri as a guest singer in the chorus.

 In the extensive Gira Me Verás Volver of 2007 (You'll See Me Come Back tour), in which the band reunited after 10 years of not playing together, this song was performed at every concert.